kadinrabo/Shortest-Path/README.md

 then

-`./exe input1.txt`.
+`./exe < input1.txt > output.txt`.

+You then can view the output from running input1.txt against exe in output.txt.
 Make appropriate changes to input files for other cities/distances.